Useful Links for GEW Instructors:

 Books at Cal State San Marcos

-To search for books, you will use our library catalog.
+To search for books, you will use our library search.
 It is easy to extend your search to other local academic libraries (Circuit) or the world (WorldCat), but for convenience, start with our local collection.

 Search our local collection of approximately 250,000 books.
 Use either keywords or subject headings.
 Some subject headings for teaching writing are: